Writing and Reading

-How do I take the placement assessment?
+How do I take the placement assessments?

 What if I require testing accommodations due to a disability?

-Students who are accepted into the Regional Center for Learning Disabilities program and who will be receiving academic adjustments/accommodations from that office must contact the Regional Center office (973-443-8981) and ask them to send a list of your approved accommodations to firstname.lastname@example.org.
+Students who are accepted into the Regional Center for Learning Disabilities program and who will be receiving academic adjustments/accommodations from that office must contact the Regional Center office (973-443-8981) and ask them to send a list of approved accommodations to firstname.lastname@example.org.